informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 ```

-#### c.
+#### c.3.
 Fill container with min-width and min-height and max-height
 When a min-height value is defined, the parent container will resize to allow for the defined minimum height.
 Max height is defined to limit the iframe from continually stretching as noted in the best practices above.

 ```html